monssco/Liveworks/README.md

 Authenticate it using Cognito (Figure out login, lougout, authenticated routes etc, just a basic app nothing crazy) Figure out how to mock cognito locally, so that local development doesn't get hindered.

+## Development

+All local development should be done from a single folder, docker-compose file describes everything you need to get it up and running.

+That being said, I think that eventually I will be moving the App code to a separate repo and keeping just the infrastructure code here.

 ## Requirements
 Application requirements are documented elsewhere (Notion / OneNote).